A celebration of two millennia of Christian worship

 Cyprus was the first country in the world governed by a man who had embraced Christianity - the Roman proconsul of Cyprus, Sergius Paulus.
 In 45 AD Saint Barnabas and St Paul had started the Christian Church in Cyprus, whose capital then was Paphos, and it was they admitted Sergius Paulus into the Church.

-The earliest day of the Christian religion, and its history in Cyprus through the centuries are commemorated and celebrated in the fascinating Byzantine Museum in the heart of Pano Paphos.
+The earliest day of the Christian religion and its history in Cyprus through the centuries are commemorated and celebrated in the fascinating Byzantine Museum in the heart of Pano Paphos.
 The museum is sited in the east wing of the Holly Bishopric of Paphos.

 The collection of Icons numbers more than 100 and the earliest, that of Saint Marina, dates from the period of turbulence during the Arab condominium, of the 7th or 8th century AD.
-The others in the collection are dated between 12th and the 19th centuries.
+The others in the collection are dated between the 12th and 19th centuries.

-Wall paintings come from the ruined churches with some murals dating from around 1100 AD.
-The selection of wood carvings includes fragments of iconostases, such as Sanctuary doors, Crucifixions of Lyptera from the 14th to 18th centuries.
+Wall paintings come from ruined churches with some murals dating from around 1100 AD.
+The selection of wood carvings includes fragments of iconostases, such as Sanctuary doors, and Crucifixions of Lyptera from the 14th to 18th centuries.
 Later work consists of various crosses for benediction and sanctification.

-The remarkable collection of ecclesiastical metal art, covering the period from the 17th to 20th centuries, includes covers of old printed gospels dating to 1604, 1745 and 1838, different miters of the 18th and 19th centuries, a reliquary of 1850, a chalice and paten of 1796, and 19th century censer.
+The remarkable collection of ecclesiastical metal art, covering the period from the 17th to 20th centuries, includes covers of old printed gospels dating to 1604, 1745, and 1838, different miters of the 18th and 19th centuries, a reliquary of 1850, a chalice and paten of 1796, and 19th-century censer.